-An oversized glazed old fashioned donut cake baked golden brown in a bundt pan.
-Perfectly moist and tender and topped with a sweet vanilla drizzle, this cake will be a hit at your next holiday brunch.
+An oversized glazed old fashioned buttermilk donut cake baked golden brown in a bundt pan.
+Perfectly moist and tender and topped with a sweet vanilla drizzle, this donut cake will be a favorite for breakfast or dessert!

 - 4 large eggs, room temperature

 - 3 1/2 cups (440 g) all-purpose flour, spooned and leveled

 - 1/4 tsp cardamom

 - 3 cups (360 g) confectioners’ sugar, sifted

 - 1 tsp vanilla or vanilla bean paste

 - Preheat oven to 350°F.